 Firefox sends Mozilla data about your device, operating system, version, and a unique identifier that Mozilla connects to your Firefox Account and receives data about when you install Firefox Private Network, when you use the service, and engage with our surveys and Firefox.
 Read the telemetry documentation for FPN Browser Protection.

 Because FPN is currently limited to the US, we store the IP addresses used to access your Firefox Account in order to approximate your country.

 Enabling this Service keeps most of your internet activity private from your internet service provider by encrypting and routing it through our partners’ networks instead.

 FPN Browser Protection

 Cloudflare receives your web browsing data to provide the Service.
 As you browse, Firefox will encrypt the data you send to websites and send it to Cloudflare.
 Cloudflare will also receive your computer’s IP address, the IP address of the site you are browsing to, the timestamp, and a unique identifier.
 Cloudflare does not share this data with others and deletes this after 24 hours unless necessary for its security or legal obligations.
 Learn more at Cloudflare’s Privacy Notice for Firefox Private Network.

 This Service protects most—but not all—of your web browsing.
 The Service only works in Firefox and for websites that communicate with your computer using TCP (Transmission Control Protocol).
 For example, it does not work for data exchanged on certain video conferencing services (such as Google Hangouts, Facebook Messenger, GoToMeeting) or on applications outside of Firefox (such as other apps on your device).
 Learn more here.

 Mozilla receives information about how many passes you’ve used.
-When you sign up for FPN Browser Protection, you get 4 passes per month.
+When you sign up for FPN Browser Protection, you get a certain number of passes per month.
 Mozilla receives information about how many of your passes you’ve used and associates that information with your Firefox Account.